 The National Museum of Anthropology and History

-It is 51 years old, located in the heart of the Chapultepec forrest, lodges collections of archeology and ethnography from all the pre-Hispanic cultures in the country.
+It is 51 years old, located in the heart of the Chapultepec Forrest, and lodges collections of archeology and ethnography from all the pre-Hispanic cultures in the country.

-This emblematic building was designed by architect Pedro Ramirez Vazquez and built with the collaboration of engineers, architects, scientific advisors and workers in 19 months.
-The President of Mexico, Adolfo Lopez Mateos, inaugurated it in September 17th 1964.
+This emblematic building was designed by architect Pedro Ramirez Vazquez and built with the collaboration of engineers, architects, scientific advisors, and workers in 19 months.
+The President of Mexico, Adolfo Lopez Mateos, inaugurated it on September 17th, 1964.

 Historic site and local landmark.
 Inhabited since

-the days of the Aztec Empire, Chapultepec Hill offers a commanding view of the sprawling city.
-The fortress was the home of legendary Mexican leaders including Emperor Maximilian and Porfirio Diaz and played an important role in the Mexican-American War.
-Now a days, the castle is
+In the days of the Aztec Empire, Chapultepec Hill offers a commanding view of the sprawling city.
+The fortress was the home of legendary Mexican leaders including Emperor Maximilian and Porfirio Diaz who played an important role in the Mexican-American War.
+Nowadays, the castle is

 home to the first-rate National Museum of History